create-new-entity/bookden/README.md

-# Bookden — Full-Stack Book Commerce Platform
+# Bookden — Multi-Role E-Commerce Platform with Admin Tooling

 ### Contents
 - [What is bookden?](#what-is-bookden)